Immigrant Song: Releases

 "Immigrant Song" is one of Led Zeppelin's few releases on the 45 rpm single format.
-It was issued in the United States on 5 November 1970 by Atlantic Records and reached number 16 on the Billboard Hot 100.
+It was issued in the United States on 5 November 1970 by Atlantic Records, with the non-album track "Hey, Hey, What Can I Do" on the B-side, and reached number 16 on the Billboard Hot 100.
 First pressings of the US single have a quote from Aleister Crowley inscribed in dead wax by the run-out groove: "Do what thou wilt shall be the whole of the Law."
 The Japanese single included "Out on the Tiles" as the B-side.

 Reception

 In a contemporary review of Led Zeppelin III, Lester Bangs of Rolling Stone described "Immigrant Song" as the closest to being as classic as "Whole Lotta Love", praising the song's "bulldozer rhythms and Plant's double-tracked wordless vocal crossings echoing behind the main vocal like some cannibal chorus wailing in the infernal light of a savage fertility rite."
+In March 2023, Rolling Stone ranked "Immigrant Song" at number 18 on their "100 Greatest Heavy Metal Songs of All Time" list.

-Cash Box described the song as "filling the aural spectrum once again with wall to wall power," stating that the song has "biting vocals and an unmatched instrumental impact."
+Cash Box described the song as "filling the aural spectrum once again with wall-to-wall power", stating that the song has "biting vocals and an unmatched instrumental impact."

 Live performances

 "Immigrant Song" was used to open Led Zeppelin concerts from 1970 to 1972.
-On the second half of their 1972 concert tour of the United States, it was introduced by a short piece of music known as "LA Drone", designed to heighten the sense of anticipation and expectation amongst the concert audience.
+On the second half of their 1972 concert tour of the United States, it was introduced by a short piece of music known as "LA Drone".
 By 1973, "Immigrant Song" was occasionally being used as an encore, but was then removed from their live set.
 Live versions of the song can be heard on the Led Zeppelin albums How the West Was Won (featuring a performance at Long Beach Arena in 1972) and the Led Zeppelin BBC Sessions (a version from the Paris Theatre in London in 1971).
 When the song was played live, Page included a lengthy guitar solo, which was absent on the recorded Led Zeppelin III version.
 "Immigrant Song" was played as part of the 2009 Rock and Roll Hall of Fame induction ceremony for Jeff Beck by both Page and Beck.